PAYMENT IS DUE ON COMPLETION OF WORK for domestic customers, and within 5 calendar days for other clients.

 The working week runs from Monday – Friday.
 Invoices are usually raised on a Friday and payment is required prior to any continuation of further works on site.

-As our company take credit and debit card transactions over the telephone we usually record ALL telephone calls for fraud prevention purposes.
-Calls are also recorded for staff training and fact verification purposes.
+Calls are recorded for staff training and fact verification purposes.
 Call recordings are not passed on to any other parties.

 How and when we charge: